Karima Shapandar: Powers and abilities

 Karima is fitted with Omega-Prime Sentinel nanite technology which gives her superhuman strength, speed, reflexes, and endurance.
 She also has flight capacity, adaptive regeneration to repair any physical injury/damage she receives, and several projectile weapons, including high energy power blasts, as well as electrostatic poles built into her forearms that generate massive amounts of electrical energy and microwave radiation emitters.
 Her strength and durability were enhanced after she was rebuilt by the Beast.
 She appears to show limited technopathy and machine control, due to being able to "find" information from machines, and having the ability to control nanites in others' blood.
-She also has life-support technology built into her systems as evidenced in X-Men: Legacy #208 (April 2008).
-When possessed by the biocybernetic enzyme known as Arkea, Karima showcased a number of abilities she'd never readily accessed before such as greater machine and cybernetics control than previously displayed coupled with long range Teleportation capabilities.
+She also has life-support technology built into her systems.
+When possessed by Arkea, Karima showcased a number of abilities she had never readily accessed before, including greater machine and cybernetics control and long-range teleportation capabilities.

 As a prerequisite to being a detective in India, she was trained in basic combat skills, identity tracking, and other fundamental skills for human detective work.
 She also has knowledge to operate most basic and advanced Earth-based technology.

 Other versions

 House of M

-She appears in "House of M" still as an Omega Sentinel but as the leader of the Sentinel Police for the House of Magnus.
+An alternate universe variant of Karima Shapandar from Earth-58163 appears in House of M. This version is the leader of the Sentinel Police for the House of Magnus.

 X-Men: The End

-Karima briefly appears fighting alongside the other X-Men in outer space.
-Not much is known about her.
+A alternate universe variant of Karima Shapandar from Earth-41001 makes a minor appearance in X-Men: The End.